PL-ML/code2inv/README.md

 3. Set the ```single_sample``` option to be the index of code where you want to find the loopinv for.
 4. Adjust other parameters if necessary.
 Make sure to change parameters like ```max_and, max_or, max_depth, list_op``` to make sure the loopinv space is large enough (but not too large).

-## Run by pretraining and fine-tuning:
+## Running with pretraining and fine-tuning

 ### Pretraining: